Roblox/creator-docs/content/en-us/art/avatar/testing/blender.md

 Use the following steps to help verify the integrity of your facial animation data:

-1. With the armature selected, check the animation frame in the **timeline**:
+1. With the Armature object selected, check the animation frame in the **timeline**:

    1. The timeline typically ranges between **0–330**, though not all templates use the entire range, and there may be gaps between poses.
       <img src="../../../assets/art/avatar/basic-creation/Testing-Animation-Timeline.png" />